AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 The term carrier oil is generally limited to use within the practice of aromatherapy.
 In natural skin care, carrier oils are typically referred to as vegetable oils, fixed oils or base oils.
 Not all fixed oils/base oils are vegetable oils.
 Emu oil (from the emu bird) and fish (marine) oils are also classified as fixed/base oils, but these animal-based oils are generally not used for aromatherapy work.

-After reading this article, be sure to also view AromaWeb's Guide to Carrier Oils to view profiles and properties for many carrier oils used in aromatherapy and skin/haire care.
+After reading this article, be sure to also view AromaWeb's Guide to Carrier Oils to view profiles and properties for many carrier oils used in aromatherapy and skin/hair care.

 The Aroma of Carrier Oils